NeilRbate/Data_structure/README.md

 # Data_structure
-This is a repo with some data structure
+This is a repo with some data structure in C

 For the moment they are: